BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 const normalArray = [n1.x, n1.y, n1.z, n2.x, n2.y, n2.z, ...];
 const terrainSub = 100;               // 100 terrain subdivisions
 const params = {
-    mapData: mapData,               // data map declaration: what data to use ?
+    mapData: mapData,               // data map declaration: what data to use?
     mapSubX: mapSubX,               // how are these data stored by rows and columns
     mapSubZ: mapSubZ,
     mapNormals: normalArray,        // the array of map normals